yutak23/serverless-mysql-http/README.md

 There may be times when you don't want to connect to the PlanetScale from your local development environment for reasons such as:

-- There is a risk of unintended billing
+- There is a risk of unintended billing (to reduce unnecessary spending)
 - In large-scale development, issuing id and password to connect to the production service can be cumbersome
-- You may not want to register for PlanetScale if you just want to try out some prototyping development
+- Want to reduce development time and improve product velocity by developing and testing locally, like [LocalStack](https://www.localstack.cloud/) in AWS or [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite) in Firebase

 It seems that there are challenges to developing in a local environment while connected to PlanetScale.